Judge limits Assured Guaranty case against Credit Suisse

-NEW YORK (Reuters) - A New York judge has limited the damages Assured Guaranty Corp (AGO.N) can seek in a lawsuit accusing Credit Suisse Group AG CSGN.VX of misrepresenting the quality of loans underlying mortgage-backed securities it insured.
+NEW YORK, Oct 15 (Reuters) - A New York judge has limited the damages Assured Guaranty Corp can seek in a lawsuit accusing Credit Suisse Group AG of misrepresenting the quality of loans underlying mortgage-backed securities it insured.

 The decision is likely to be cited by other lenders being sued by insurers over mortgage-backed securities they guaranteed before the housing market collapsed.